hemz10/cosmos-ts/README.md

 # cosmos-ts

 ## Description
 This is a demo that demonstartes on how to use typescript for Uploading, Instantiating and interacting with smart contracts deployed in Cosmos chain that is running locally.
-It also deodes event logs from a transaction.
+It also decodes event logs from a transaction.
 This will be used as an reference to develop e2e demo script for DIVE package to test cross chain communication between Icon and Cosmos chain.

 ### Prerequisties
 Install [DIVE Package](https://github.com/HugoByte/DIVE).